mattssll/python_dump/rabbitmq/get-started/README.md

 From <a href='https://www.rabbitmq.com/getstarted.html'> here </a>

+### Index
+1. Covers writing a simple producer and a simple consumer ussing rabbitmq
+2. Work queues: durable queue and message acknowledgement.
+Tasks distributed by many workers.
+3. Pub/Sub pattern where multiple consumers can subscribe to the same topic.
+Exchange > Is Bind to > Queue

 ## 1. Hello World

 One producer sending messages to a single queue, single subscriber picking it up.